 Year in Review: Financial Regulation

-The most sweeping and consequential event of 2019 was probably the incorporation into the EEA-agreement of more than 200 legislative EU-acts.
-Since the European System of Financial Supervision (ESFS) was introduced in 2010, a number of legislative acts have been adopted in the EU without being incorporated into the EEA-agreement.
+Since the European System of Financial Supervision (ESFS) was introduced in 2010, several legislative acts have been adopted in the EU without being incorporated into the EEA-agreement.
 This is mainly due to Norwegian constitutional issues.
-These constitutional issues were resolved in 2018, and as result, more than 200 financial legislative act were incorporated into the EEA-agreement during the course of 2019 (some of them mentioned below).
-However, there are still more than 100 financial legislative acts that have yet to be incorporated into the EEA-agreement and this backlog continues to impede the cross-border operations of Norwegian financial institutions.
+These constitutional issues were resolved in 2018, and as result, a huge backlog of EU legislative acts needs to be incorporated into the EEA-agreement and transposed into Norwegian law.
+In 2019, more than 200 financial legislative acts were incorporated into the EEA-agreement and this activity has continued in 2020.

 Payment Services & Fintech